Skip to content

 --secret-key: Specify Secret Key

 DataFlux Func Sidecar automatically generates a random secret key during default installation.
-You can use this parameter to manually specify the secret key.
+You can use this parameter to manually specify a secret key.

-DataFlux Func provides a Connector for DataFlux Func Sidecar, which can be used to operate Sidecar.
+DataFlux Func provides a DataFlux Func Sidecar Connector for operating Sidecar.

-If you specified a different listening address when installing Sidecar (modified the Bind parameter), you also need to make corresponding modifications when creating the Connector.
+If you specified a different listening address when installing Sidecar (modified the Bind parameter), you need to make corresponding changes when creating the Connector.

 add-datasource.png